2018/19 Season Features North American Premiere of Anna Karenina

 The Merry Widow returns after a 10-year absence June 19 – 23, 2019.
 Principal Dancer Xiao Nan Yu will retire at the end of the 2018/19 season after 22 years of brilliant performances with the company and will bid farewell with one of her signature roles, Hanna Glawari.

 The National Ballet will present Frederick Ashton’s The Dream in a programme with Being and Nothingness by Choreographic Associate and Principal Dancer Guillaume Côté in November 2018.
 James Kudelka’s version of the perennial classic, The Nutcracker, returns in December 2018.
-In March 2019, the Toronto Winter Season features Christopher Wheeldon’s spectacular Alice’s Adventures in Wonderland and George Balanchine’s Apollo, Paquita and Robert Binet’s The Sea Above, The Sky Below.
+In March 2019, the Toronto Winter Season features Christopher Wheeldon’s spectacular Alice’s Adventures in Wonderland and George Balanchine’s Apollo, Julia Adam’s Night, Robert Binet’s The Sea Above, The Sky Below and Paquita.

 The National Ballet will perform Paz de la Jolla with The National Ballet of Canada Orchestra in the fourth Fall for Dance North Festival, October 2018 at the Sony Centre for the Performing Arts in Toronto.